THANK YOU for your purchase of Hellbender Kombucha SCOBY

 Ingredients

-• 8 tea bags or 2 Tbsp loose-leaf black and/or green tea (mix it up if you want)
+• 8 tea bags or 2 Tbsp loose-leaf black and/or green tea (mix it up, but Earl Grey can be funky)

 • 14 cups filtered water